julianyon/chromebook-scripts/README.md

+** Note: My Chromebook got broken some time ago and was never replaced.
+Consequently these scripts have never been updated, and the chances are that they are useless by now. **

 chromebook-scripts
 ================
 This repository contains some scripts which may be of use to people using their Chromebook in dev mode.
 Testing to date has been done on an [Acer C720][1].
 Your mileage may vary.
 I use these scripts on a daily basis without any problems, but **no warranty** or support of any kind is offered.
 Do feel free to report any bugs, though.